 I honestly, feel this was one of the (many, many) reasons that Crystal Skull was received so badly by the fanbase.
 Sure, there were a few pockets of primitives, but they existed at the sufferance of Law, not in defiance of it.
-If the realm of Law wanted them gone, they’d be gone.
-By the 1950s there was no realm Chaos and hence no need for an Explorer Hero to define the border of it.*
+If the realm of Law wanted them gone, they’d be gone.*

-Most of the film crew from Star Wars was rounded up to include writer Lawrence Kasden, who immediately scratched out Smith, replaced it with Jones, and got to work.
+Most of the film crew from Star Wars was rounded up, to include writer Lawrence Kasden, who immediately scratched out Smith, replaced it with Jones, and got to work.

 Indiana Jones had one of the greatest character reveals of all time.
 First, we see the Paramount logo which fades into a green jungle mountain peak.
-The music is as John Williams perfect as ever, English Horn and Oboe playing flat notes that race up and down the scale quietly suggesting menace and building tension.
+The music is as John Williams perfect as ever; English Horn and Oboe playing flat notes that race up and down the scale quietly suggesting menace and building tension.
 You see a man leading a small expedition, just a few bearers, and pack mules.
 You never see his face while the opening credits are running, just a leather flight jacket, khaki pants, and wide-brimmed fedora.

 Shut up Heston!

 Jump Scare!
 And a native guide from Peru ((?)
 Okay, fine whatever) screams in terror and runs off into the jungle when bats fly out of the mouth of a stone idol.
 The man in the Fedora calmly walks up to the idol and examines it.
 He is clearly unflappable.
 Satisfied the reduced column moves on.